 At the other end of the spectrum, tech stocks have thrived during the pandemic.
 For example, the likes of Apple and Amazon increased their share price by almost 75% last year.
 Then you have Square and Tesla – which have grown by over 220% and 700% over the past 12 months, respectively.

-Other sectors that you might consider when looking for the best US stocks include:
+Other sectors that you might research when looking for US stocks include:

 - Consumer Goods

 - Financial and Banking

 You then have several niche and unproven sectors – such as cannabis or cryptocurrencies.

 When searching for US stocks, you need to ask yourself how much risk you feel comfortable taking.
 After all, the age-old laws of investing state that the more risk you take, the more financial gain that you should expect.